-Event categories: Teams elect to participate in either the 90min event or the 3hr event, which will run simultaneously.
+Event categories: Teams elect to participate in either the 90-minute event or the 3-hour event, which will run simultaneously.

-Teams: Entrants must be in teams of 2-4 people (although this can be more if it is a family).
+Teams: Entrants must be in teams of 2, 3 or 4 people (although this can be more if it is a family).
 Please note, the team members must stay together at all times.

 Cost: As this is a club event it is free to enter, though at least one person in each team (typically the team captain) must be a financial Sapphire Coast Runners member – join now.

-Entries: A team captain who is a SCR members must complete the online entry form prior to the event to enter their team.
+Entries: A team captain who is a SCR member and 18+ years must complete the online entry form prior to the event to enter their team.
 By entering Sapphire Coast Runners club event entrants agree to the Club Events Terms & Conditions.
 If you have any questions about this event beforehand, please feel free to ask Michelle van der Voort or Andy Gibbs.